 Examples of a successful clothing boutique

-Sasithon Bella from Michigan, USA started The Kewl Shop about 9 years ago, a clothing boutique.
+Sasithon Bella (from Michigan, USA) started The Kewl Shop over 9 years ago.

 Hi there, my names Sasithon, or Sasi for short and I run The Kewl Shop together with my husband, Charles.
 I’m Thai and spent my formative years in Bangkok, the capital of Thailand.
 Charles is British.

-Emilie Casseday from Greeley, Colorado, USA started Blush Boutique Co ago, a clothing boutique.
+Emilie Casseday (from Greeley, Colorado, USA) started Blush Boutique Co ago.